Everything About HIV and HIV Testing

 How Is HIV Transmitted?

 HIV is found in the blood and sexual fluids of an infected person and is transmitted through direct contact with those fluids.
 The virus can pass from one person to another during the swapping of semen or vaginal secretions through mucous membranes during unprotected intercourse (vaginal or anal sex) or oral sex; via tainted blood transfusions or contaminated needles shared during intravenous drug use; or breast milk.
-Engaging in unprotected anal or vaginal intercourse, having multiple sexual partners, having an active STD, and intravenous drug use are considered high-risk activities for contracting HIV.
+Engaging in unprotected anal or vaginal intercourse, having multiple sexual partners, having an active STD, and intravenous drug use are considered high-risk activities for contracting HIV, sexually active individuals , especially those with multiple partners should always wear a condom to help stop the spread of HIV.
 Despite often pervasive misconceptions, saliva, tears, sweat, urine and fecal matter cannot transmit HIV.
 Having another sexually transmitted infection, such as chlamydia, gonorrhea, or syphilis, makes it easier to contract and transmit HIV because their immune system is already fighting off infection.
 HIV can also be transmitted from a mother to child during childbirth, called perinatal HIV, or through breastfeeding.
 By ensuring that all pregnant women are tested for HIV throughout their pregnancy, the transmission from mother-to-child can help be prevented through the use of antiretroviral drugs during pregnancy, a cesarean birth, and/or ARV therapy for the child after birth.

 Brief History of HIV